-Add the three transport and nine gateway IP addresses Mailprotector will deliver from:
+Add the three transport and ten gateway IP addresses Mailprotector will deliver from:

 Check the boxes for Automatically detect external IP (recommended) and Reject all mail not from gateway IPs.
 This will allow Gmail to evaluate the correct origin IP address of a sender and prevent spammers from going around Mailprotector's systems.